invisirisk/pse-action/README.md

 Service Container Environments
  - GITHUB_TOKEN: Required.
 Github token with permission to write checks
  - OPENAI_AUTH_TOKEN: Optional.
 If provided, call out to OpenAI to summarize activities.
+ - POLICY_URL: URL from where to fetch policy
+ - POLICY_AUTH_TOKEN: Bearer token used to authenticate with policy provider
+ - POLICY_LOG: if set enable policy log
+ -

 Action Input
  - github-token: Required.
 Github token